baobabsoluciones/cornflow-ui/README.md

 1. **Copy the base project**: Copy and paste all the code from this repository into your new repository.

 2. **Configure the core values**:
-The application can be configured in two ways:
+The application can be configured in two ways, controlled by the `useConfigJson` parameter in `src/app/config.ts`:

-- Environment variables (.env)
+- Using environment variables (.env)
-Configure the application using environment variables in the `.env` file:
+Set `useConfigJson: false` in `src/app/config.ts` and configure using environment variables in the `.env` file:
 ```env
 VUE_APP_18N_LOCALE=en
 VUE_APP_I18N_FALLBACK_LOCALE=en